Military Strikes Continue Against ISIL Terrorists in Syria, Iraq

--- Near Ayn Isa, seven strikes engaged six ISIL tactical units and destroyed three fighting positions, a vehicle and a vehicle bomb facility.
+-- Near Manbij, six strikes engaged four separate ISIL tactical units and destroyed five fighting positions, a vehicle, a weapons cache and two vehicle bombs.

--- Near Manbij, a strike engaged an ISIL tactical unit and destroyed a vehicle and a heavy machine gun.
+-- Near Washiyah, a strike engaged an ISIL tactical unit and destroyed a vehicle.

 Strikes in Iraq

-Attack and fighter aircraft conducted six strikes in Iraq, coordinated with and in support of Iraq’s government:
+Bomber, fighter, ground-attack and remotely piloted aircraft conducted 14 strikes in Iraq, coordinated with and in support of Iraq’s government:

--- Near Rawah, two strikes engaged an ISIL vehicle bomb factory and destroyed two storage containers and a vehicle.
+-- Near Hit, four strikes engaged an ISIL vehicle bomb factory, a barracks, a headquarters building and destroyed three fighting positions.

--- Near Tal Afar, a strike engaged an ISIL headquarters building.
+-- Near Rawah, a strike engaged an ISIL weapons cache.

 Task force officials define a strike as one or more kinetic events that occur in roughly the same geographic location to produce a single, sometimes cumulative, effect.
 Therefore, officials explained, a single aircraft delivering a single weapon against a lone ISIL vehicle is one strike, but so is multiple aircraft delivering dozens of weapons against buildings, vehicles and weapon systems in a compound, for example, having the cumulative effect of making those targets harder or impossible for ISIL to use.
 Accordingly, officials said, they do not report the number or type of aircraft employed in a strike, the number of munitions dropped in each strike, or the number of individual munition impact points against a target.
 Ground-based artillery fired in counterfire or in fire support to maneuver roles is not classified as a strike.